Skip to content

 Whiteboard Animation

-It simulates hand-drawn illustrations in real-time like doodles forming step by step.
-This approachable, minimalistic aesthetic can be very effective for educational content or step-by-step product guides.
-However, it can appear less dynamic than full-colour motion graphics.
+This style mimics hand-drawn illustrations appearing in real time, like doodles forming step by step.
+Its approachable look works well for educational content and step-by-step guides, although it can feel less lively than full-colour motion graphics.

 3D Animation